minasaeday14/Capstone-2/README.md

 This comparison focuses on two Northeast territories.
 Shruti Reddy manages the Maryland territory, and Erbayne Middleton manages the Maine territory.

-This repository contains the Jupyter Notebook, dataset files, and project materials for the capstone.
+This repository contains the Jupyter notebooks, dataset files, chart images, and project materials for the capstone.

 ## Key Findings